 The de facto standard for image processing is arguably Adobe Lightroom and Photoshop.
 And although these products are very good, there are also very capable free and open source alternatives that will get you started.

 And as an alternative to Photoshop, you can consider:

 Stock Image Agencies

-Now all you need is an agency to where you can start uploading your images.
-Here are a few agencies that are reasonably accessible for mobile photography when it comes to quality standard.
+Now all you need is an agency where you can start uploading your images.
+Here are a few agencies that are reasonably accessible for mobile photography when it comes to quality standards.
 Use these to upload your images and receive feedback and learn: